PierreMarchand20/personal_webpage/content/post/2022_CTCW_4_dotfiles/index.md

 - to set up your [zsh]({{< ref "/post/2022_CTCW_3_zsh/index.md" >}}) configuration (plugin manager and/or prompt) or [git]({{< ref "/post/2022_CTCW_2_git/index.md" >}}) (the `git config` options),
 - or to install packages using your system/language package manager
-    - on macOS when using [Homebrew](https://brew.sh/index_fr): you can store a `.Brewfile` in your dotfile repository and call ... in your bootstrap,
+    - on macOS when using [Homebrew](https://brew.sh/index_fr): you can store a [.Brewfile](https://github.com/Homebrew/homebrew-bundle) in your dotfile repository and call `brew bundle`,
-    - for python when using [pip](): you can store a `requirement.txt` file and call ... in your bootstrap
+    - for python when using [pip](https://pip.pypa.io): you can store a [requirements.txt](https://pip.pypa.io/en/stable/user_guide/#requirements-files) file,
+- or to set up your OS settings.
+In particular, for macOS you can look at this [file](https://github.com/mathiasbynens/dotfiles/blob/master/.macos).

 {{% callout note %}}